shamansir/rpd/docs/sections/network.md

 // Creating a Patch, Adding Nodes, ...
 ```

+> NB: When `fullPage` is set to `false`, Renderer is usually unaware of the required canvas height, so you need to call `patch.resizeCanvas` for every new Patch, as soon as possible after the corresponding `Rpd.renderNext` or `patch.render` call.

 ### Creating a Patch

 Patch is a collection and topology of connected Nodes.